Summer Farm Camp FAQs

 Can my child bring toys, games, or electronics?

-To help campers stay engaged with nature and their peers, we ask that children do not bring toys, games, or electronic devices such as iPods, tablets, or gaming consoles.
+To help campers stay engaged with nature and their peers, we ask that children do not bring toys, games, or electronic devices such as iPads, tablets, or gaming consoles.
 Cell phones may be brought but must remain silenced and stored in backpacks during camp hours.
 If you need to contact your child, please call one of our staff directly.